Chapter 4 Modifying DaSEH Materials Leaf

 Note that your token will expire based on the date that you set in the Expiration section.
 You will have to complete this process again when your token expires.
 GitHub will let you know as you will get an error about credentials.
 It is a good idea to use the default settings.
 You will just repeat this process when the time comes.
 This cheatsheet may also be helpful.

-Copy your personal access token (Note that you will note have access to it again, you can always however just make a new one.
-Do not store it anywhere public.)
+• Copy your personal access token (Note that you will note have access to it again, you can always however just make a new one)

-Now that your secret is ready we will add it back to our website repository that we created from the DaSEH repository.
+Now that your secret is ready, we will add it back to your website repository that you created from the DaSEH repository.

-- For the secret section paste the secret that you copied
+• For the “Secret” section, paste the secret that you copied in the step above

-Note that GitHub sometimes changes their website, so this process might slightly change.
+Note that GitHub sometimes changes their website, so this process might change slightly.
 We will try to keep this information up-to-date however.

 Nice!
 Now you are ready to modify your new website.
-You can find your rendered website under the repository settings tab (top menu) and scrolling down to pages (left menu) again.
+You can find the link to your rendered website under the repository “Settings” tab (top menu) and clicking “Pages” (left menu).

 You will see that the page now lists a link for your new website.
 You can click “Visit site” to see your website or copy and paste the link.
 This is the link you can share with students/learners.

 Currently your website should look exactly like ours.
 Now you are ready to actually modify some files.
-To do so go to the main page of your repository.
+To do so, go to the main page of your repository (the “Code” tab).

-You can either click the green code button to clone the repository to work on your local machine (say on RStudio) which is trickier but recommended as you can actually test any changes to your code on your machine or you can modify the files directly on GitHub.
+• Click the green “Code” button to clone the repository, allowing you to work on your local machine (say in RStudio) - this is trickier but recommended as you can actually test any changes to your code on your machine

 Please see this guide on how to make changes with either method: https://www.ottrproject.org/editing_website.html.